 Travelling around town, there are no traffic lights, no queues and few paved roads.
 But that is why it is so special.
 Instead, you’ll find stunning coastal scenery to explore and intriguing local wildlife to spot.
-To help you plan your own trip to this island paradise, here are some Brier Island basics.
+To help you plan your own trip to this island paradise, here is a quick guide to Brier Island, Nova Scotia

 Things to do on Brier Island, Nova Scotia